nemesisdb/nemesisdb/README.md

 As of version 0.5, the engine is single threaded.
 The instance is assigned to core 0 by default but can be configured in the server [config](https://docs.nemesisdb.io/home/config).

-The multihreaded version is collecting GitHub dust on the [0.4.1](https://github.com/nemesisdb/nemesisdb/tree/0.4.1) branch.
+The multithreaded version is collecting GitHub dust on the [0.4.1](https://github.com/nemesisdb/nemesisdb/tree/0.4.1) branch.

 <br/>